Time-Dependent Cosmic Ray Halos from Bursty Star Formation and Active Galactic Nuclei: Semi-Analytic Formalism and Galaxy Formation Implications: Discussion and Conclusions

 So, we recommend that `best practice' for sub-grid implementations carefully consider the finite time-travel effects of each independent source, evaluating the contributions from each source at $\tau_{\textrm{inj},i}$, the time since injection from each source.
 As \citet{hopkins_simple_2023} note, this presents inherent challenges for implementation in tree-based codes, and so we leave development of fast numerical schemes for updates to such sub-grid models to future work.
 The proof-of-concept of the semi-analytic, time-dependent approach we demonstrate here presents a new avenue to create a new subgrid model for CR feedback.

 While we leave presentation of a comprehensive numerical recipe and validation across different galaxy mass regimes to future work, we briefly outline the approach here.
-For each source, P$_\textrm{CR}$($\vec{r}$,t) can be estimated via Eq. \ref{eqn:PdotCR_const_diff_adv_approx} at a given timestep and appropriately normalized following the time-dependent kernel in Section \ref{sec:case3}, for a given choice of \keff\, and/or \veff\, (which can be arbitrarily variable).
-To minimize the overhead cost of tracking each individual source, one could group sources (star forming particles or black hole sink particles) within each node to avoid tree-recomputation and compute the contribution to P$_\textrm{CR}$($\vec{r}$,t) from each tree node.
+For each source, P$_\textrm{CR}$($\vec{r}$,t) can be estimated via Eq. \ref{eqn:PdotCR_const_diff_adv_approx} at a given timestep and appropriately normalized following the time-dependent kernel in Section \ref{sec:case3}, for a given choice of \knaught\, and/or \veff \,(with \veff\, potentially informed by the mean outflow velocity field in the simulation volume).
+To minimize the overhead cost of tracking each individual source, one could group sources (star forming particles or black hole sink particles) within each node to avoid tree-recomputation and compute the contribution to P$_\textrm{CR}$($\vec{r}$,t) from each node.

 For each gas cell, the relevant tree nodes can be flagged to avoid unnecessary computation.
 For example, in large volumes containing massive galaxies or clusters, the contribution to P$_\textrm{CR}$ at very large radii ($\gtrsim$ R$_{\textrm{vir}}$) can become dominated by satellite galaxies at late times owing to quenching of centrals in contrast to rising SFHs in satellites.
 Every few time-steps (which requires calibration), the source tagging can be re-identified to avoid artificially missing source contributions owing to the prior grouping.
-Then, the relevant ``shielding" terms to account for losses can be computed post-hoc, akin to the LEBRON methods outlined in other subgrid models \citep{hopkins_simple_2023} and the relevant CR thermochemical, pressure, and radiative contributions can be conjoined with the hydrodynamics.
+Then, the relevant ``shielding" terms to account for losses can be computed post-hoc, akin to the LEBRON methods outlined in other subgrid models \citep{hopkins_simple_2023} and the relevant CR thermochemical, pressure, and radiative contributions can be conjoined with the hydrodynamics, at which point the adiabatic exchange can also be estimated.